• Free Tours

 Some mornings I buy freshly baked chocolate croissants and doughnuts for my family.
 Barcelona, being a big city, has a bakery on every corner.

-The smell of freshly baked delights are difficult to resist and is a great option for an easy stress-free breakfast.
+The smell of freshly baked delights is difficult to resist and is a great option for an easy stress-free breakfast.

 MY LOCAL TIP: You have to try a xuixo, at least once in your lifetime.
 This is a delicacy from Girona of sugar-coated fried batter filled with custard.